About

 Material used

 You do not need to buy anything, all the material is freely available.
-We use the book Computational modelling of terrains (watch out, you need v2024.0!).
+We use the book Computational modelling of terrains (please ensure you use v2025.0!).
 You should download its PDF and print it (since you can bring it to both exams).

 Marking